OffRange/git-semver-gradle-plugin/README.md

 1. Apply the plugin in your `build.gradle.kts` or `build.gradle` file as described in the Getting Started section.
 2. Remove or comment out the `versionName` and `versionCode` properties in the `defaultConfig` block within the `application` extension.
+3. Apply the generated versioning source set `build/generated/versioning/kotlin` to your build.gradle.kts file.
-3. Apply `android versionedBy versioning` to the root of your build.gradle.kts file
+4. Apply `android versionedBy versioning` to the root of your build.gradle.kts file

 ```kotlin
 android versionedBy versioning